sal-camacho/detection-and-response/analyzing-first-packet-with-wireshark.md

 ## Task 2.
 Apply a basic Wireshark filter and inspect a packet
 Opened a packet in Wireshark for more detailed exploration and filtered the data to inspect the network layers and protocols contained in the packet.
-Entered the following filter for traffic associated with a specific IP address. `ip.addr == 142.250.1.139`
+Entered the following filter for traffic associated with a specific IP address: `ip.addr == 142.250.1.139`

 <img width="753" height="560" alt="49" src="https://github.com/user-attachments/assets/94deaee4-ac58-4f8b-b38f-321f8d52cbcf" />